 • What do I do if I forgot to include a creditor in my bankruptcy schedules?
 (Schedules D, E, and F)

 If additional creditors need to be added to your bankruptcy schedules after filing, the applicable schedule (D, E, or F) must be amended.
 There is a miscellaneous fee to amend schedules D, E and F to add creditors or to change the amounts on these schedules.
 Amended schedule(s) listing the new creditors and/or any changes must be filed and signed under oath by the debtor(s).
-A certificate of service is also required indicating that the added creditor(s) have received a copy of the amended schedules and a copy of the Section 341 Meeting Notice.
-If a large number of creditors are being added, a new creditor mailing list is also required containing only the added creditors names and addresses.
+At the time you file your amended schedule, you must also serve on the added creditor, R.I.
+Local Form 1009-1.1, "Notice to Added Creditors of Pending Bankruptcy and Applicable Case Deadlines and Certificate of Service", and file a certificate of service and a copy of the completed R.I.
+Local Form 1009-1.1 with the Court acknowledging compliance with Local Rule 1009-1 If a large number of creditors are being added, a new creditor mailing list is also required containing only the added creditors names and addresses.
 (See forms)

 • What actions are creditors generally prohibited from taking?